sebnyberg/web/content/posts/pageranking.md

 }
 ```

-To verify that things work, I put the example page from above into a test file (`pagereader_test.go`), and compare the parsed result with the original data.
+To verify that things work, I put the example page from above into a test file (`reader_test.go`), and compare the parsed result with the original data.

 ```go
 package wikirel_test